With the budget behind them, Mayor Nutter and City Council have a rare opportunity to craft sweeping tax and government spending reforms.

 All this maneuvering has to happen quickly because four Council members are considering a run for mayor in 2015.
 Once the race engages, they will be less likely to take the political risks of changing the tax and spending structures.

-With its first population increase in 60 years, Philadelphia is slowly moving in the right direction, as young people chose city life over the suburbs.
+With its first population increase in 60 years, Philadelphia is slowly moving in the right direction, as young people choose city life over the suburbs.
 Leaders must build on the momentum of attracting new middle-class residents by rationalizing the wage and business taxes and rethinking the government.